jeremy379/famous-interactive-laradock/Readme.md

         `#COPY /ssh_keys/. /root/.ssh/`

         `#RUN cd /root/.ssh && chmod 600 * && chmod 644 *.pub`

+   - With Php 5.6, the package php-worker will give you an error as the Dockerfile-56 don't exists yet.
+Copy Dockerfile-70 and update the line `FROM:php:7-alpine` with `FROM:php:5.6-alpine`

+      Comment the line `RUN pecl channel-update pecl.php.net && pecl install memcached && docker-php-ext-enable memcached`

 ## Docker usefull commande

    - List running machine `docker ps`